-- Expert instruction in performing cosmetic procedures in skin of color
+- Gain greater confidence in performing laser procedures in skin of color

 The Skin of Color Seminar Series is the only series to address the ever-increasing demand for sound medical and aesthetic training to treat patients with skin of color.
 Don't miss this rare event.

-Upon completion of this CME activity, participants will be able to:
+Upon completion of the seminar, participants should be able to:

-- Formulate informed treatment regimens for patients with skin of color.
+- Integrate optimal psoriasis treatment plans utilizing biological agents in patients with skin of color.

-- Determine the efficacy and safety of laser use in patients with skin types of IV to VI, with fewer risks of epidermal adverse events.
+- Identify the efficacy and safety of laser use in patients with skin types of IV to VI, with fewer risks of epidermal adverse events.

 - Assess appropriate laser settings for treatments of skin of color patients.

 - Identify strategies for the use of neurotoxins, hyaluronic acid fillers for volumization and rejuvenation of the ethnic face including specific anatomical considerations and approaches for the lips, nasolabial folds and chin.